Crystalline comparison isomorphisms in $p$-adic Hodge theory: the absolutely unramified case: Appendix: geometric acyclicity of

 In particular, we find

 Now consider the following spectral sequence

 which induces a short exact sequence for each $i$:

-As $B$ is flat over $C$, it can be written as a filtered limit of finite free $C$-modules, and as $\Gamma$ acts trivially on $B$, the following natural morphism is an isomorphism for each $i$:
+As $B$ is flat over $C$, it can be written as a filtered limit of finite free $C$-modules by Lazard's theorem (\cite[Th\'eor\`eme 1.2]{Laz}), and as $\Gamma$ acts trivially on $B$, the following natural morphism is an isomorphism for each $i$:

 Therefore, for $i\geq 1$, $H^{i}(\Gamma, B\otimes_C\cO\AAcr(S_{\infty},S_{\infty}^+)/p^n)$ is killed by $(1-[\epsilon])^{2d}$ by Corollary \ref{cor.cohomologyofobcris1}.
 Moreover, by the same corollary, we know that the following morphism is injective with cokernel killed by $(1-[\epsilon])^{2d}$: